heatseeknyc/landlord-lookup-gateway/documentation/HOWTO-start-services.rst

   {"extras": {"dhcr_active": false, "nychpd_contacts": 5, "taxbill": {"active_date": "2015-06-05", "owner_address": ["DAKOTA INC. (THE)", "1 W. 72ND ST.", "NEW YORK , NY 10023-3486"], "owner_name": "DAKOTA INC. (THE)"}}, "nycgeo": {"bbl": 1011250025, "bin": 1028637, "geo_lat": 40.77640230806594, "geo_lon": -73.97636507868083}}

+By this point you should have a pretty good indication that both gateways are working and reachable (at least from where you are).
+Now you can push the actual frontend client to the HTML root, per the instructions in the ``landlord-lookup-client`` repo.